 This is our agreement with Microsoft, which gives the Supplier the right to resell subscriptions to Microsoft online services.
 This agreement requires us to mirror the Microsoft Customer Agreement with you and other customers we resell to (see point 1 above) and obliges us to also mirror a number of other terms.
 As a result, the following additional terms and conditions also apply to the Customer:

 The Customer will be able to submit support incidents (report error situations) related to the Microsoft Azure Services, but these should only be directed to us as the Supplier.
-We will pass these on to Microsoft, where we cannot resolve the inquiry ourselves.
+We will pass these on to Microsoft through our distributor [insert companyname when you are an indirect reseller, remove all yellow text if direct bill], where we cannot resolve the inquiry ourselves.

 The same applies to any claims by the Customer for SLA refunds in accordance with Microsoft's SLA provisions, which the Supplier will follow up against Microsoft.
 If Microsoft accept the Customer's claim, the Supplier will, after receiving settlement from Microsoft, ensure that the same is deducted on future invoices to the Customer.